realdatadriven/etlx/README.md

 - **Field Metadata**:
   - `name`: A unique identifier for the field.
   - `description`: A brief description of the field's purpose.
-But if you only using the parser for you to document your queries you may want to pass extra information in your metadata to use to generate documentation like data leneage / dictionary, ...
+But if you only using the parser for you to document your queries you may want to pass extra information in your metadata to use to generate documentation like data lineage / dictionary, ...
 ---

 #### **Benefits**